theusaf/image-boxer/README.md

 3. Choose an image
 4. Wait until the image appears on the canvas (You can use the inspect-element / console to see "progress")
 5. Each image will have a box around it with a number below it.
 Below the canvas, some information about each object is listed in JSON format

+## Known Issues
+- The script will hang if there is a pixel on the first row
+- Using a different image will cause only 1/2 of the old data to be removed.